 Some 70,000 people, most of them women, showed up for the opening of Wanamaker’s “Grand Depot” in 1876.
 The Philadelphia department store was astonishing, lit by thousands of gaslights, filled with furs and gloves and fabrics, and filled with music thanks to a gigantic pipe organ.

-But as much as women enjoyed being catered to by carefully dressed attendants and lounging at the 1,100seats inside to talk over their purchases with their friends, they were actually doing more than shopping.
+But as much as women enjoyed being catered to by carefully dressed attendants and lounging at the 1,100 seats inside to discuss their purchases with their friends, they were doing more than shopping.
 They were experiencing a new kind of freedom—one ushered in by the concept of department stores.

 The idea of freedom through consumerism sounds preposterous today.
 But in the 19th century, department stores represented a new opportunity for middle- and upper-class women.
 The luxurious retail palaces were among the first urban spaces where women could move around without the “protection” of men outside the home.
 They ushered in changes in consumption and culture that made women more powerful than ever before.